michelruizfuentes/-SDS291-FinalProject/README.md

 Our analysis aims to investigate the correlation between the funding stage of a tech startup (Series C or not), the GDP per capita of the country the startup is based in, and the funding amount they receive from a given investor.
 Our data comes from the WorldBank, a Continents CSV and a Kaggle dataset compiling startup information from TechCrunch, Crunchbase, etc. We combined the datasets to conduct a multiple regression analysis investigating the correlation between the variables listed above for tech startups in North America.
 This subject is fascinating because startup companies are crucial for the growth of a country’s economy.
 Our research could provide insightful findings that are relevant to all of us because we benefit from more startups that produce a healthier economy.
 We find that GDP per capita has a positive linear relationship with funding amounts and companies in Series C have more funding amount than the other funding stage.

-## Introduction

-Our team is investigating the research question:

-How the funding amount a tech company receives is affected by the GDP per capita of the country it is based in and moderated by whether it is in the Series C funding stage or not.

-We are assessing the correlation between the funding amount (startups receive from investors) and eco- nomic variables that can reveal trends that help tech startups raise capital and boost the country’s economy.
-Furthermore, our research could show what economic factors contribute to the likelihood of tech companies receiving funding from investors.
-We are modeling our data with the intent to: classify, summarize patterns, and test a theory.
-First, we would like to classify what variables positively correlate with the funding amount that tech startups receive.
-Then, we will summarize our trends, and lastly, we will test the theory that Series C stage companies are more likely to receive funding from investors.

 ```{r setup, include=FALSE}
 #setting parameters
 knitr::opts_chunk$set(fig.width=12, fig.height=8,